Orange County, New York: Politics

 In the 2010 midterms, Hall was defeated by Nan Hayworth.
 In 2012, after Hinchey's former 22nd district was eliminated in redistricting following his retirement and all of Orange County was included in the current 18th district.
 Hayworth was defeated by Democrat Sean Patrick Maloney, a former adviser to President Bill Clinton and the first openly gay person to be elected to Congress from New York.
 Maloney won a rematch against Hayworth in 2014; in 2016 he was again re-elected over Phil Oliva, and in 2018, despite running in the Democratic primary for New York Attorney General, he won re-election again over James O'Donnell.
 Maloney was re-elected in 2020, defeating the 2018 Republican nominee for US Senate Chele Farley.
 Due to redistricting, Maloney left the 18th District and the seat was left vacant.
 The Democrats nominated former Ulster County Executive and incumbent Congressman from the 19th Congressional District Pat Ryan, while the Republicans chose then-Assemblyman Colin Schmitt.
 While Ryan won the district as a whole, Schmitt won Orange County itself by 9,652 votes, or approximately 7.94%.

 At the state level, Republicans had held onto both State Senate seats until 2018, when John Bonacic retired after 26 years, the 42nd district was then won by Democrat Jen Metzger, for 1 term.
 In 2020 it returned to the GOP, via Mike Martucci, who chose not to run for re-election in 2022.
 The 39th State Senate District was held by Democrat James Skoufis from 2016 through 2022, when statewide redistricting moved Skoufis to the newly drawn 42nd district.
-Skoufis was re-elected to this new district, consisting of most of the county.
+Skoufis was re-elected to this new district, in 2024, consisting of most of the county.
 Newburgh and Maybrook, meanwhile, remained in the new 39th District, held since 2022 by Republican Robert Rolison.

 Democrats have also made significant gains in the county's State Assembly seats.
-The 98th district, which includes the far western part of the county as well as the Town of Warwick, is represented by Karl Brabenec, and the 101st district, which includes the Towns of Crawford and Montgomery, was until 2016 held by Claudia Tenney, both Republicans.
+The 98th district, which includes the far western part of the county as well as the Town of Warwick, is represented by Republican Karl Brabenec, and the 101st district, which includes the Towns of Crawford and Montgomery, was until 2016 held by Claudia Tenney, both Republicans.
 After Tenney left her seat to run for Congress that year, Brian Miller, another Republican, was elected to replace her.
 He held the seat until 2022 when redistricting moved him elsewhere, and he was replaced by fellow Republican Brian Maher.
-Colin Schmitt represented the 99th district until 2022 when it was redrawn and he left to run for Congress.
-The district was won by Chris Eachus, a Democrat.
+Colin Schmitt represented the 99th district until 2022 when it was redrawn and he left to run for Congress, losing to West point graduate Pat Ryan.
+The 99th district was won by Chris Eachus, a Democrat.
 The other two districts are also held by Democrats: Aileen Gunther in the 100th district (Middletown) and Jonathan Jacobson in the 104th district (Newburgh).
+Paula Kay, an attorney and top advisor to Gunther, won the 100th district in 2024 after Gunther's retirement.